ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 		</details>

 * By default, Liquibase stores all changelogs in one file.
 This is convenient, however it does not take long for the file to become large and unmanageable.
-Configure for separate  _changeset_ files with the databaseChangeLog `includeAll` directive to your configuration:
+If you want to split _changeset_ declarations into multiple changelog files, put them in their own directory, and set the databaseChangeLog `includeAll` directive:

 		<details><summary>Click here: Changelog Location & Separate Changesets</summary>